drvinceknight/pfm/book/tools-for-mathematics/01-using-notebooks/tutorial/main.md

 ## Starting a Jupyter notebook server

-We are going to use **Jupyter notebooks** for the first part of this course.
+We are going to use **Jupyter notebooks** for the first part of this book.
 This interface to Python works inside your web browser but does not require an internet connect.